jolisper/Publishing/2025/02/07/Rust_Key_Concepts_(I)-Ownership_System.md

 }
 ```

-When you clone an *Rc\<T>*, another pointer to the same allocation is created[^2], and the reference count is incremented.
+When you clone an *Rc\<T>*, another pointer to the same allocation is created, and the reference count is incremented[^2].
 When an *Rc\<T>* goes out of scope, its drop logic decrements the reference count.
 If the count reaches zero, the value is deallocated.

 This means that *Rc<T>* does not create a copy of the value *T*; it merely increments or decrements the reference count.
 As a result, this approach introduces some overhead because *Rc<T>* needs to keep track of how many owners the value *T* has.
 In situations where we want or need to share the same instance of an object across different parts of a program, the *Rc<T>* smart pointer comes in handy.